Rohitsinghrajput28/ASLA_for_all/SSRF_Shop.md

                 http://web.com/index.php?loadfile=http://owndomain/b0x.txt

 <h3>Case 4:HTML to PDF generater script</h3>
-In this case, This the scenrio of the web app which is using HTML to PDF generator script and passing untrusted user supplied data to HTML file which is processed by HTML to PDF generator.
+In this case, This is the scenrio of the web app which is using HTML to PDF generator script and passing untrusted user supplied data to HTML file which is processed by HTML to PDF generator.

 For example: